cincheo/jsweet/doc/jsweet-language-specifications.md

 ### Classes

-Classes in JSweet are very similar to Java classes.
+Classes in JSweet fully support all types of Java classes declarations.
 For example:

 ``` java
 public class BankAccount {